James Buchanan: Panic of 1857

-The Panic of 1857 began in the summer of that year, when the New York branch of Ohio Life Insurance and Trust Company announced its insolvency.
-The crisis spread rapidly, and by the fall, 1,400 state banks and 5,000 businesses had gone bankrupt.
+The Panic of 1857 began when the New York branch of Ohio Life Insurance and Trust Company announced its insolvency.
+The crisis spread rapidly, with 1,400 state banks and 5,000 businesses going bankrupt before the year ended.
 Unemployment and hunger became common in northern cities, but the agricultural south was more resilient.
 Buchanan agreed with the southerners who attributed the economic collapse to over-speculation.

-Buchanan acted in accordance with Jacksonian Democracy principles, which restricted paper money issuance, and froze federal funds for public works projects, causing resentment among some of the population due to his refusal to implement an economic stimulus program.
+Buchanan acted in accordance with Jacksonian democracy principles, which restricted paper money issuance, and froze federal funds for public works projects, causing resentment among some of the population due to his refusal to implement an economic stimulus program.
 While the government was "without the power to extend relief", it would continue to pay its debts in specie, and while it would not curtail public works, none would be added.
 In hopes of reducing paper money supplies and inflation, he urged the states to restrict the banks to a credit level of $3 to $1 of specie and discouraged the use of federal or state bonds as security for bank note issues.
 The economy recovered in several years, though many Americans suffered as a result of the panic.
 Buchanan had hoped to reduce the deficit, but by the time he left office the federal budget grew by 15%.